stevencohn/OneMore/README.md

 A OneNote add-in with the following primary features:

+* Access all features from OneMore group menus added to the Home ribbon
 * Create/edit/apply **custom styles** with advanced options
+* Apply all custom styles to the current page with one click
 * Disable **spell-check** on the current page
 * Manage menu of **Favorite** pages
 * Paste Rich Text (preserve colors when **pasting code** from Visual Studio)<sup>1</sup>